Aviv-public/Aviv-Web-Technical-Test/README.md

 This repository contains the technical test that you are expected to fulfill.
 It contains multiple folders, depending on the position you applied to.

+## Context

+At AVIV, we often deal with _listings_.
+A listing is the description of a real estate that can be rented or bought.
+It contains information such as price and availability.
+We also display real estates characteristics, such as its category or size.

+It has been decided by the product team to provide a view of our listings to our customer.
+Specifically, we want to display a list of each listing we have in our database, with its price history.
+The technical team, has determined that a REST API should be developed to provide the listings, so they can be displayed on a single page application.
+Developers have already started to provide a resource endpoint to retrieve, create and update such listings in an API called the `ListingsAPI`.

+The ListingsAPI has a schema that is documented in the [schemas/listingsapi.yaml](./schemas/listingsapi.yaml) folder.
+`Pro tip` You can upload the YAML file to [ReDoc](https://redocly.github.io/redoc/) to read it comfortably.

 ## Prerequisites

+You will need `Docker` and `docker-compose` to run this test.

-All those tests provide an implementation of a similar REST API, and a front-end consuming it.
+All backend tests provide an implementation of a similar REST API.
+The front-end test provides an implementation consuming it.
 Before digging into this API, please note the following expectations:

 - The test is expected to be **achieved in 90 minutes**, including the discovery phase;
 - You are expected to work in **one of the available codebase** depending on the position you applied to;